rehmanali1994/IMPACT/README.md

 2) RatAbdomenL12-3v.mat - [AberrationTomographyShotGatherMigL12_3v.m](https://github.com/rehmanali1994/IMPACT/blob/main/MATLAB/AberrationTomographyShotGatherMigL12_3v.m)) and [AberrationTomographyShotGatherMigL12_3v.py](https://github.com/rehmanali1994/IMPACT/blob/main/Python/AberrationTomographyShotGatherMigL12_3v.py)) - This dataset was obtained from the abdomen of an obese Zucker rat under a Stanford-approved IACUC protocol using an L12-3v probe.
 3) PhantomL12-5-50mm.mat - [AberrationTomographyShotGatherMigL12_5_50mm.m](https://github.com/rehmanali1994/IMPACT/blob/main/MATLAB/AberrationTomographyShotGatherMigL12_5_50mm.m)) and [AberrationTomographyShotGatherMigL12_5_50mm.py](https://github.com/rehmanali1994/IMPACT/blob/main/Python/AberrationTomographyShotGatherMigL12_5_50mm.py)) - This dataset was obtained using an L12-5 50mm probe from a phantom with 3 high sound speed alcohol inclusions to induce aberrations in the image.

-The following key MATLAB functions (implemented in Python within [functions.py](https://github.com/rehmanali1994/IMPACT/blob/main/Python/functions.py)) used throughout these scripts are:
+The following key MATLAB functions (implemented in Python within [functions.py](https://github.com/rehmanali1994/IMPACT/blob/main/Python/functions.py)) used in these scripts are:
 1) [line_pixel_intersection.m](https://github.com/rehmanali1994/IMPACT/tree/main/MATLAB/functions/line_pixel_intersection.m) - Computation of path length over each pixel in sound speed map for travel-time tomography
 2) [optApod.m](https://github.com/rehmanali1994/IMPACT/tree/main/MATLAB/functions/optApod.m) - Computes the optimal apodization that maximizes the short-lag spatial coherence.
 If using this script, please cite the following work:
 > Ali, R.; Duric, N.; Dahl, J. "Optimal Transmit Apodization for the Maximization of Lag-One Coherence with Applications to Aberration Delay Estimation".
 Ultrasonics. *In Review*
 3) [propagate.m](https://github.com/rehmanali1994/IMPACT/tree/main/MATLAB/functions/propagate.m) - The Fourier split-step angular spectrum method used in the wavefield correlation technique
 4) [spray.m](https://github.com/rehmanali1994/IMPACT/tree/main/MATLAB/functions/spray.m) - Adjoint of masking operation used to select imaging points in the medium

 Overall, we strongly recommend and prefer the MATLAB code over the Python code because of its faster run times.
-We also recommend running this code on a system with a large amount of RAM (at least 16 GB, but 32 GB is ideal).
+We also recommend running this code on a system with a large amount of RAM (at least 16 GB, but 32-64 GB is ideal).